Cyber-Syndicates/cybersyndicates.com/content/post/homeland-of-things-framework-launch.markdown

 5. Vulnerabilities in the IoT
 6. Threats to the IoT
 7. Risks to Homeland Security
-     *Cybersecurity and Homeland Security Doctrine Review
+     -Cybersecurity and Homeland Security Doctrine Review
-	 *Homeland Cybersecurity Risk Assessment
+	 -Homeland Cybersecurity Risk Assessment
 8. The Homeland of Things Framework
-     *Reconnaissance and Interrogation to Detect Vulnerabilities and Adversary Presence within the Physical Network Layer *Reconnaissance and Interrogation to Detect Vulnerabilities and Adversary Presence within the Logical Network Layer *Reconnaissance and Interrogation to Detect Vulnerabilities and Adversary Presence within the Cyber-Persona Layer *Mitigating Vulnerabilities and Protecting Against Adversary Attacks within the Physical Network Layer *Mitigating Vulnerabilities and Protecting Against Adversary Attacks within the Logical Network Layer *Mitigating Vulnerabilities and Protecting Against Adversary Attacks within the Cyber-Persona Layer
+     -Reconnaissance and Interrogation to Detect Vulnerabilities and Adversary Presence within the Physical Network Layer -Reconnaissance and Interrogation to Detect Vulnerabilities and Adversary Presence within the Logical Network Layer -Reconnaissance and Interrogation to Detect Vulnerabilities and Adversary Presence within the Cyber-Persona Layer -Mitigating Vulnerabilities and Protecting Against Adversary Attacks within the Physical Network Layer -Mitigating Vulnerabilities and Protecting Against Adversary Attacks within the Logical Network Layer
+     -  Mitigating Vulnerabilities and Protecting Against Adversary Attacks within the Cyber-Persona Layer
 9. References